ericqweinstein/ruby-mnist/README.md

 ===============

 ## About
-The MNIST Ruby demo is a Ruby application I built for a talk presented at the [RubyConf 2016](http://rubyconf.org/program#prop_58) that classifies handwritten digits based on the [MNIST dataset](http://yann.lecun.com/exdb/mnist/).
+The MNIST Ruby demo is a Ruby application I built for a talk presented at [RubyConf 2016](http://rubyconf.org/program#prop_58) that classifies handwritten digits based on the [MNIST dataset](http://yann.lecun.com/exdb/mnist/).
 Much is owed to [Geoff Buesing](https://github.com/gbuesing/mnist-ruby-test), whose work I encountered during my research.

 The front end is written using [React](https://facebook.github.io/react/) + ES6, which is _super_ overkill, but was fun to do.